 Middle-class shift to payday loan help

 In the past, payday loans were not available online and clients were likely to make their way to small corner shops, standing in long queues lined with working-class people who typically did not have university degrees.
-Payday loan companies provided relief for those who had unskilled jobs, such as cleaners.
+Short term loan companies provided relief for those who had unskilled jobs, such as cleaners.
 The middle class, however, avoided them as they managed to live on their high-salaried jobs.
 They enjoyed the relatively easy way of living, raking it in with the economy that was booming.
 There was a direct split between those who could afford and those that could not.
 The assumed societal classes were maintained so that they were divided into the rich, the middle class and those that live almost in poverty.

 This is changing.
 The society is changing and classes are no longer bound by the old rules.
 Many middle-class people are struggling to stay afloat on their salaries they always had managed on.
 They are paying the price of falling wages, rises in cost of living and the shaky job market threatening to expel those hard-workers that had stability until now.
 The middle-class boundary is becoming fuzzy with those stricken with poverty.
 Money has become tight.